12 Dec Open-AE: Promote open source technologies in non-formal adult education

 Expected results and outputs:

-- Develop a curriculum training scheme on open source technologies addressed to e-facilitators working in non-formal adult education, mapped on the DigCompEdu Framework (CSF will lead this work)
+- Develop a Open-AE-Curriculum in four lnguages (EN, FR, IT, ES) training scheme on open source technologies addressed to e-facilitators working in non-formal adult education, mapped on the DigCompEdu Framework (led by CSF)

 - Create an online toolkit for e-facilitators in five languages (EN, NL, FR, IT, ES) by adapting open educational resources already available.
 It will serve as guidance for adult education strategies, tools and approaches for developing digital skills training. (led by Ynternet.org)